-Various U.S. federal, state and local laws have been enacted that are designed to discourage predatory lending practices.
-HOEPA amended TILA to prohibit inclusion of certain provisions in "high cost mortgage loans" that have interest rates or origination costs in excess of prescribed levels, and require that borrowers receiving such loans be given certain disclosures, in addition to the standard TILA mortgage loan disclosures, prior to origination.
-It also provides that an assignee of such a "high cost mortgage loan" is subject to all claims and any defense which the borrower could assert against the original creditor, which has severely constrained the secondary market for such loans.
-The Dodd-Frank Act amended HOEPA to enhance its protections.
-The amendments expanded the types of loans covered by HOEPA to include home-purchase loans and open-end, home-secured credit transactions (such as home equity lines of credit) which were previously exempt; added a new HOEPA threshold for what is considered a high-cost mortgage based on prepayment penalties; lowered the two existing thresholds based on a loan's rate and points and fees so more loans will qualify as high-cost loans; and imposed additional restrictions on high-cost loans, such as prohibiting balloon payment features (with certain exceptions) regardless of the term.
+Various U.S. federal, state and local laws have been enacted that are designed to discourage predatory lending practices, including HOEPA, which broadly covers home-purchase loans and open-end, home-secured credit transactions (such as home equity lines of credit).
+HOEPA provides that an assignee of such a "high cost mortgage loan" is subject to all claims and any defense which the borrower could assert against the original creditor, which has severely constrained the secondary market for such loans.
 Some states have enacted, or may enact, similar laws or regulations, which in some cases impose restrictions and requirements greater than those in HOEPA.
 In addition, under the anti-predatory lending laws of some states, the origination of certain mortgage loans, including loans that are not classified as "high-cost" loans under applicable law, must satisfy a net tangible benefit test with respect to the related borrower.
 Such tests may be highly subjective and open to interpretation.
 As a result, a court may determine that a residential mortgage loan, for example, does not meet the test even if the related originator reasonably believed that the test was satisfied.
 If any of our mortgage loans are found to have been originated in violation of predatory or abusive lending laws, we could incur losses, which could adversely impact our results of operations, financial condition and business.
 If any of our mortgage loans are found to exceed high-cost thresholds under HOEPA or equivalent state laws, we may be unable to sell them on the secondary market and/or be required to repurchase them from our investors.

-Failure to comply with fair lending laws and regulations could lead to a wide variety of costs and penalties that could have a material adverse effect on our business, financial condition and results of operations.
+Failure to comply with fair lending laws and regulations could lead to a wide variety of costs and penalties.

-Antidiscrimination statutes and regulations, including the Fair Housing Act, Equal Credit Opportunity Act ("ECOA"), and other federal and state fair lending laws, prohibit creditors from discriminating against loan applicants and borrowers based on certain characteristics, such as race, ethnicity, gender and national origin.
-Various federal regulatory agencies and departments, including the DOJ and CFPB, take the position that these laws apply not only to intentional discrimination, but also to neutral practices that have a disparate impact on a group that shares a characteristic that a creditor may not consider in making credit decisions relating to protected classes (i.e., creditor or servicing practices that have a disproportionate negative affect on a protected class of individuals).
-The CFPB has also taken the position that it has authority under the Consumer Financial Protection Act to identify, prohibit and prosecute discrimination as an unfair, deceptive, or abusive act or practice to target discriminatory conduct, even where fair lending laws, such as ECOA, may not apply.
+Antidiscrimination statutes and regulations, including the Fair Housing Act, ECOA, and other federal and state fair lending laws, prohibit creditors from discriminating against loan applicants and borrowers based on certain characteristics, such as race, ethnicity, gender, religion and national origin.
+States have analogous anti-discrimination laws that extend protections beyond the protected classes under federal law, extending protections, for example to gender identity.
+The CFPB has taken the position that it has authority under the Consumer Financial Protection Act to identify, prohibit and prosecute discrimination as an unfair, deceptive, or abusive act or practice to target discriminatory conduct, even where fair lending laws, such as ECOA, may not apply.
 Federal regulators and consumer advocates have also recently expressed concerns of biased appraisal practices throughout the industry, and are investigating claims of consumer complaints.
-Although the Company, as a lender, does not control the appraisal process, it may be involved in litigation and borrower claims regarding appraisal bias.
+Although the Company, as a lender, does not control the appraisal process, it has been and may be involved in litigation and borrower claims regarding appraisal bias.